YolfTypo3/SavLibraryMvc/Documentation/Changelog/Index.rst

 =======  ===========================================================================
 Version  Changes
 =======  ===========================================================================
+9.5.0	 - Compatibility with TYPO3 7.6 removed.
-1.2.0    - Compatibility changed to TYPO3 9.x
+         - Compatibility changed to TYPO3 9.5.x

 1.1.0    - Processing for RichTextEditor modified.
          - Compatibility changed to TYPO3 8.9.